Milestones Autism Resources

 We have been listening to many in the autism community express their desire to use identity-first language, using “autistic,” instead of being addressed as “individuals with autism.”
 Milestones has heard these individuals loud and clear.
 Autistic individuals share with us that “Autism is intrinsically part of who I am and how I am wired.
 I can’t separate my autism identity and me.”
 Autistic individuals are proud to embrace their identity and feel strongly about identifying as such.

 "Like many autistic individuals, my diagnosis is not just a medical label.
 It is an integral part of who I am.
 My autism shapes the way I interact with people and how I perceive the world through my sensory differences.
-I cannot imagine being a non-autistic person and I am happy to be who I am. " - Nathan Morgan, Early Intervention/School Age Coordinator, MSSA, LSW, Milestones Autism Resources and Self-advocate
+I cannot imagine being a non-autistic person and I am happy to be who I am. " - Nathan Morgan, Program Manager: Early Intervention and Autistic Supports, MSSA, LSW, Milestones Autism Resources and Self-advocate

 Autistic self-advocates have pointed out that while person-first language is well-intentioned, using it with autism the same way we might say “person with cancer” or other diseases equates autism with a disease.
 If someone has cancer or another disease, we want to get rid of the disease to make the person healthy again.
 Autism is so intrinsically part of a person’s identity that to remove autism would change who they are.